hbz/lobid-blog/_posts/2017-02-23-api-documentation-1.md

 Following from the description above, there are different aspects of the API and the data it provides that may be worthy of documentation.
 These are:

-- With a focus on the _API_ itself and the JSON it serves (without the "LD"):
+1. With a focus on the _API_ itself and the JSON it serves (without the "LD"):
   - the different endpoints, the types of resources they describe and their API parameters
   - the Lucene query syntax
   - the query results:
     - the structure of a result
     - the JSON keys used for a specific resource type and their type of content (URIs, uncontrolled text, controlled values etc.) and whether a key can hold multiple values or only holds one
-- With regard to _provenance_ of the data: People – especially librarians – might want to know from which field in the source data a specific information is derived.
+2. With regard to _provenance_ of the data: People – especially librarians – might want to know from which field in the source data a specific information is derived.
 This would mean providing documentation of the mappings.
-- With regard to the data being _Linked Data_: people might be interested in the RDF vocabularies and properties/classes we use.
+3. With regard to the data being _Linked Data_: Some people will be interested in the RDF vocabularies and properties/classes we use.
-- Last, people might be interested in the coverage of specific information over the whole data set, e.g.: How many bibliographic resources actually have information about the publication date?
+4. Also, people might be interested in the coverage of specific information over the whole data set, e.g.: How many bibliographic resources actually have information about the publication date?